 - Determinator: Procida

-- Grey and Grey Morality: Sure, Montfort and the French have killed the Duke and taken over the country, but the revolutionaries are perfectly willing to instigate bloodshed and let young brides be raped if it serves their purposes.
+- Grey-and-Grey Morality: Sure, Montfort and the French have killed the Duke and taken over the country, but the revolutionaries are perfectly willing to instigate a Kill 'Em All Downer Ending if it serves their purposes.

 - Luke, I Am Your Father